Joseph M. McShane: Career

 Part of the plan was entitled Toward 2016, a reference toward the 175th anniversary of the founding of Fordham University.
 This 10-year phase was approved in 2005, and sought to raise Fordham to prominence among American Catholic universities by 2016.

 Additionally, McShane has unveiled an ambitious plan for the Lincoln Center Campus of Fordham University.
 The plan involves razing several buildings on the 8 acre Lincoln Center campus to make room for a new School of Law, an expanded library, student housing, a student activities center, and parking facilities.
 The plan will add an additional 1500000 sqft of space to the campus.
 On June 30, 2009, the plan was approved by the New York City Council.

 McShane served as President of Fordham University for 19 years.
 On September 2, 2021, McShane announced that he intended to step down as president at the end of the school year in June 2022.
 In February 2022, Tania Tetlow was announced as his successor.
 Shortly afterwards, McShane was named President Emeritus of the University by the Board of Trustees.

 Since his retirement from Fordham, McShane served as special assistant to the President of Canisius University in Buffalo, New York, until being named Superior of the Jesuit Community at Scranton University on July 31, 2024.

 Criticism

-On April 19, 2017, Fordham University faculty voted no confidence in President McShane's leadership, based on violations of shared governance and his administration's management of a labor dispute with the University's contingent faculty.
+On April 19, 2017, Fordham University faculty voted no confidence in President McShane's leadership, based on persistent violations of shared governance and his administration's management of a labor dispute with the University's contingent faculty.
 The vote was an unprecedented 88% in favor of no confidence.
 However, the Board of Trustees took responsibility for some of the issues at play, a position contradicted by faculty experience.